Christmas Charcuterie Board

 Cheese

-There are plenty of fantastic cheeses to choose from, locally made, artisanal, hard cheeses and soft, and it can be overwhelming.
+There are plenty of fantastic cheeses to choose from if you’re shopping in a major grocery chain including locally made, artisanal, hard cheeses and soft, even to the point that it can be overwhelming.
 You’ll want both hard and soft cheeses in a variety of 3 or 4 to compliment your meats.

 Christmas Charcuterie Board

-You should be able to find everything you need at your grocery store.
-Most have higher-end cheeses in their deli department, but if not, Whole Foods, Fresh Market and Sprouts will definitely have it.
+Most have higher-end cheeses in their deli department, but if not, Whole Foods, Fresh Market and Sprouts will definitely have them.

-Some of my favorites are brie, gouda, and gorgonzola.
-Another easy cheese option (especially last minute) is to pour half of a jar of preserves or jam over an 8 oz. block of cream cheese and use to spread on crackers or baguette slices.
+Some of my favorites are Brie, Camembert, and Gorgonzola.
+I like to combine a crumbly cheese like feta or blue with softened cream cheese and whiz it in my food processor to make a “whipped” spread.
+Another easy cheese option (especially last minute) is to pour half of a jar of preserves or jam over an 8 oz. block of cream cheese for another spread on crackers or baguette slices.

 Fruit